Asian Survey

 Asian Survey: A Bimonthly Review of Contemporary Asian Affairs is a bimonthly academic journal of Asian studies published by the University of California Press on behalf of the Institute of East Asian Studies at the University of California, Berkeley.
 The journal was established in 1932 as Memorandum (Institute of Pacific Relations, American Council), but was renamed Far Eastern Survey in 1935.
-The journal acquired its current name in 1961.
+It acquired its current name in 1961.
 The journal uses double-blind peer review.

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 0.511.
+According to the Journal Citation Reports, it has a 2023 impact factor of 1.3.
 The editor-in-chief is Uk Heo (University of Wisconsin-Milwaukee).

 Abstracting and indexing

 The journal is abstracted and indexed in: